-All fisheries in Oxbow Lake are currently sustained through natural reproduction.
-Oxbow Lake is located in the "Ceded Territories" of Wisconsin.
+All fisheries in Crab Lake are currently sustained through natural reproduction.
+Crab Lake is located in the "Ceded Territories" of Wisconsin.
 The Ceded Territories was ceded to the United States by the Lake Superior Chippewa Tribes in 1837 and 1842.
 The WDNR describes Native American fishing in the Ceded Territories this way: "The six Chippewa tribes of Wisconsin are legally able to harvest walleyes using a variety of high efficiency methods, but spring spearing is the most frequently used method.
 In spring each tribe declares how many walleyes and muskellunge they intend to harvest from each lake.
 Harvest begins shortly after ice-out, with nightly fishing permits issued to individual tribal spearers.
 Each permit allows a specific number of fish to be harvested, including one walleye between 20 and 24 inches and one additional walleye of any size.
 All fish that are taken are documented each night with a tribal clerk or warden present at each boat landing used in a given lake.
 Once the declared harvest is reached in a given lake, no more permits are issued for that lake and spearfishing ceases (http://dnr.wi.gov/fish/ceded/tribalharvest.html)."

-All fishing regulations and bag limits for Oxbow are concurrent with standard WDNR regulations in the Ceded Territories except for walleye.
-For non-Chippewa anglers there is no minimum size limit for walleye with a five fish daily bag limit, but only one may be over 14 inches.
+All fishing regulations and bag limits for Crab are concurrent with standard WDNR regulations in the Ceded Territories except for walleye and muskellunge.
+For non-Chippewa anglers there is no minimum size limit for walleye with a three (3) fish daily bag limit, but only one may be over 15 inches.
 In the Ceded Territories the WDNR works to establish "safe harvest limits" set so there is less than a 1-in-40 chance that more than 35% of the adult walleye population will be harvested in any given lake by either tribal or recreational fishermen, or both combined.
+For muskellunge, the daily bag limit is one with a minimum size of 40 inches.